vidhipalan/Heart_disease_health_indicators/README.md

 ## Models and Results

-The repository includes code to test multiple SVM models with various kernels (linear, polynomial, RBF, and sigmoid).
+The repository includes code to test multiple SVM model (linear).
 Each model is evaluated for accuracy using standard classification metrics.

 ### Visualization:
 - **Confusion Matrix Heatmap**: Used to visually assess model performance.